 The Linux operating system works a bit differently than the other traditional operating systems.
 That’s because Linux is open-source, offering you more freedom, customization, and advanced functionalities.

-If you’re casual with commands, you should feel comfortable with Linux.
+If you’re familiar with the command line interface, you should feel comfortable with Linux.
 Here, we are about to discuss the easiest method of installing Node.js on the Linux operating system.

 The Linux operating system has hundreds of different distributions because of the diversity it provides.
 And users love to customize and harness different versions’ specific functionalities using distinct distributions.